axiaoxin/my-vimrc/readme.md

 - auto check PEP8 format when read or write a python script
 - one key to format python code with PEP8
 - run python script with virtualenv if there is a `$VIRTUAL_ENV` (open script with virtualenv in terminal)
-- auto open browser to preview when you open a markdown file, auto close the browser when you close the markdown file.
-- auto complete the python code, use Ctrl+n
+- auto complete the code use <c-z>
 - show git diff in vim
-- show indent guides
 - multiple cursors for editing
-- auto complete python sniptes by `<tab>` or `<shift-tab>`
 - use tomorrow-night-bright color scheme
 - color preview for .css files
 - auto format markdown tables in table mode
-- emmet for vim, chinese tutorial <http://www.zfanw.com/blog/zencoding-vim-tutorial-chinese.html>

 ### Screenshots